10 Best Day Trips from Nice, French Riviera

 Things to know before visiting the French Riviera

-The French Riviera or Côte d’Azur (in French) is the coast of the southeastern France.
+The French Riviera (“Côte d’Azur” in French) is the coast of southeastern France.
 It is one of the most dreamy and most visited regions in Europe.
 There are countless charming places to explore.
-Some of them are world-famous while others are less well-known, but equally beautiful !
+Some of them are world-famous while others are less-known but equally beautiful.
 The best way to visit all these French gems is to take day trips from Nice.
-Otherwise, you will need a month to fully enjoy each destination.
+Otherwise, you will need a lot of time to fully enjoy each destination.
 It is a diverse region with impressive landscapes.
-You will also find famous beach resorts, luxury hotels and villas, marinas with futuristic yachts, luxury shops and even a palace in Monaco.
-A summer vacation on the French Riviera is a unique travel experience
+You will find famous beach resorts, luxury hotels, marinas with futuristic yachts, and luxury shops.

-How to get to the French Riviera ?
+How to get to the French Riviera?

-How to get around the French Riviera ?
+How to get around the French Riviera?

 The best time to visit the French Riviera